nathants/git-remote-aws/readme.md

-# git-remote-aws
+# Git-Remote-AWS

-## why
+## Why

-encrypted git hosting should be easy.
+Encrypted Git hosting should be easy.

-## how
+## How

-encrypted git [bundles](https://git-scm.com/docs/git-bundle) are stored in s3.
+Encrypted Git [bundles](https://git-scm.com/docs/git-bundle) are stored in S3.

-compare and swap against dynamodb updates an ordered list of bundles. this enables multiple writers to safely collaborate on a single remote.
+Compare and swap against DynamoDB updates an ordered list of bundles.
+This enables multiple writers to safely collaborate on a single remote.

-each remote can hold one and only one branch.
+Each remote can hold one and only one branch.

-bundles in s3 are immutable, and force push is not allowed.
+Bundles in S3 are immutable, and force push is not allowed.

-bundles are encrypted with libsodium [secretstream](https://doc.libsodium.org/secret-key_cryptography/secretstream). user keys are libsodium box [keypairs](https://doc.libsodium.org/public-key_cryptography/authenticated_encryption#key-pair-generation). authorized user public keys are added to a `.publickeys` file in the git repository. to add or remove authorized users, update the `.publickeys` file, then create and push to a new remote or delete s3 data and recreate an existing remote.
+Bundles are encrypted with Libsodium [secretstream](https://doc.libsodium.org/secret-key_cryptography/secretstream).
+User keys are Libsodium box [keypairs](https://doc.libsodium.org/public-key_cryptography/authenticated_encryption#key-pair-generation).
+Authorized user public keys are added to a `.publickeys` file in the Git repository.
+To add or remove authorized users, update the `.publickeys` file, then create and push to a new remote or delete S3 data and recreate an existing remote.

-metadata is stored unencrypted:
+Metadata is stored unencrypted:
-- branch name
+- Branch name
-- remote name
+- Remote name
-- git hash for the start and end of each bundle
+- Git hash for the start and end of each bundle

-data is stored encrypted:
+Data is stored encrypted:
-- git bundles
+- Git bundles

-both git sha1 and sha256 hashing algorithms are supported.
+Both Git SHA1 and SHA256 hashing algorithms are supported.

-private s3 buckets and dynamodb tables are created ondemand if they do not already exist.
+Private S3 buckets and DynamoDB tables are created ondemand if they do not already exist.

-## what
+## What

-a custom git remote adding support for remotes like:
+A custom Git remote adding support for remotes like:

 `git remote add origin aws://${s3_bucket}+${dynamo_table}/${remote_name}`

-the git remote binary provides a keygen for libsodium box [keypairs](https://doc.libsodium.org/public-key_cryptography/authenticated_encryption#key-pair-generation):
+The Git remote binary provides a keygen for Libsodium box [keypairs](https://doc.libsodium.org/public-key_cryptography/authenticated_encryption#key-pair-generation):

 `git-remote-aws --keygen ~/.git-remote-aws/publickey ~/.git-remote-aws/secretkey`

-the default path for your secret key is `~/.git-remote-aws/secretkey`. this can be changed via environment variable `GIT_REMOTE_AWS_SECRETKEY`.
+The default path for your secret key is `~/.git-remote-aws/secretkey`.
+This can be changed via environment variable `GIT_REMOTE_AWS_SECRETKEY`.

-## install
+## Install

-install go and libsodium from your package manager:
+Install Go and Libsodium from your package manager:

 ```bash
 brew install         go     libsodium     # homebrew